 If I apply, am I automatically accepted?

 The teen program continues to grow each year!
-We try as best as we can to match as many teens with volunteer positions as possible, but due to the high number of applicants, it is not be possible to find a match for everyone.
+We try as best as we can to match as many teens with volunteer positions as possible, but due to the high number of applicants, it is not possible to find a match for everyone.
 Opportunities on weekends are limited.

 The application process includes:

-- Complete the online application in May
+- Complete the online application

 - References- Electronic form submitted by those non-family members you select

-- Attend an assignment specific training and begin volunteering in September
+- Attend an assignment specific training(s) after orientation

 Frequently Asked Questions